Xhynk/redbrick-digital-core/readme.txt

 * Unlocked more options in the Shortcode and Widget

 = Upgrade Notice =

+= 0.9.4 =
+* Upgrade to latest version is urgent and strongly advised.

+= 0.9.3.3 =
+* Please upgrade to the latest version.

 = 0.9.3.2 =
 * Please upgrade to the latest version.